favy12/number-api-/README.md

 ### Test the Endpoint

-Visit the following URL in your browser or via Postman:
+Visit the following URL in your browser :

 ```
 http://localhost/api/classify-number?number=371